the-butcher/MOTH.CO2.2/moth_core/README.md

 }
 ```

-example (unprotected server, no certificate):
+example (unprotected server, if the server does not require a secure connection, the certificate file "/config/ca.crt" should not exist):

 ```
 {
+  "use": true,
   "srv": "192.168.0.115",
   "prt": 1883,
   "cli": "moth__66",